mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

 git push origin master
 ```

-In certain occasions, Git won't allow you to push to your repository, then
+In certain occasions, Git won't allow you to push to your repository, and then
 you'll need to [force an update](../topics/git/git_rebase.md#force-push).

 NOTE: **Note:**